acquireio/custom-cards/README.md

 <br>

 ####Editing:
-The Acquire Card provides end-user data editing, card editing is done in the same HTML that you have configured.
+ The Acquire Card provides end-user data editing, card editing is done within the same HTML that you just have returned from <code>initialize_url</code> URL.

 ### There are currently two categories of cards available:
 * [App Custom Card](#app-custom-card)